 Darley said “What makes this unique and particularly exciting for me is that it combines the excellent facilitation and program provided by Vative with Pollens horsepower in the coaching arena to coach students through their projects.”

-Theo adds “The key learning also come from being in the room with other people representing similar businesses where many draw on different perspectives, experiences and thought provoking conservations, especially when running the catapult simulations.”
+Theo adds “The key learning also come from being in the (now virtual) room with other people representing similar businesses where many draw on different perspectives, experiences and thought provoking conservations, especially when running the simulations.”

 Lean is a proven methodology and tool kit to eliminate waste by reducing process time and increasing flow.
 Six Sigma is a methodology and tool kit to improve process capability by reducing process variation.
 Together Lean Six Sigma is a powerful tool which reduces process waste which creates a chain reaction of improvements to staff morale, product and service performance, customer satisfaction and ultimately to ROI.